Immunologic adjuvant: Organic adjuvants

 Freund's complete adjuvant is a solution of inactivated Mycobacterium tuberculosis in mineral oil developed in 1930.
 It is not safe enough for human use.
 A version without the bacteria, that is only oil in water, is known as Freund's incomplete adjuvant.
 It helps vaccines release antigens for a longer time.
 Despite the side effects, its potential benefit has led to a few clinical trials.

-Squalene is a naturally-occurring organic compound used in human and animal vaccines.
+Squalene is a naturally occurring organic compound used in human and animal vaccines.
 Squalene is an oil, made up of carbon and hydrogen atoms, produced by plants and is present in many foods.
 Squalene is also produced by the human liver as a precursor to cholesterol and is present in human sebum.
 MF59 is an oil-in-water emulsion of squalene adjuvant used in some human vaccines.
 As of 2021, over 22 million doses of one vaccine with squalene, FLUAD, have been administered with no severe adverse effects reported.
 AS03 is another squalene-containing adjuvant.
+In addition, squalene-based O/W emulsions have also been shown to stably incorporate small molecule TLR7/8 adjuvants (e.g. PVP-037) and lead to enhanced adjuvanticity via synergism.

-The plant extract QS-21 is a liposome made up of plant saponins from Quillaja saponaria, the soap bark tree.
-It is a part of the Shingrix vaccine approved in 2017.
+The plant extract QS-21 is a liposome loaded with saponins extracted from the tree Quillaja saponaria.

-Monophosphoryl lipid A (MPL), a detoxified version of Salmonella minnesota lipopolysaccharide, interacts with the receptor TLR4 to enhance immune response.
-It is also a part of the Shingrix vaccine.
+Monophosphoryl lipid A (MPL), a detoxified version of the lipopolysaccharide toxin from the bacterium Salmonella Minnesota, interacts with the receptor TLR4 to enhance immune response.

+The combination of QS-21, cholesterol and MPL forms the adjuvant AS01 which is used in the Shingrix vaccine approved in 2017, as well as in the approved malaria vaccine Mosquirix.

+The adjuvant Matrix-M is an immune stimulating complex (ISCOM) consisting of nanospheres made of QS-21, cholesterol and phospholipids.
+It is used in the approved Novavax Covid-19 vaccine and in the malaria vaccine R21/Matrix-M.

+Several unmethylated cytosine phosphoguanosine (CpG) oligonucleotides activate the TLR9 receptor that is present in a number of cell types of the immune system.
+The adjuvant CpG 1018 is used in an approved Hepatitis B vaccine.